porglezomp/am-lit/portfolio/revised-writing.md

 First Semester Final Essay
 --------------------------

-Henry David Thoreau's _Civil Disobedience_ presents a pessimistic picture of a the present society, but a picture of a future society which is hopelessly optimistic.
+Henry David Thoreau's _Civil Disobedience_ presents a rather pessimistic picture of the present society, but a picture of a future society which many people would view as almost hopelessly optimistic.
 His theories are made somewhat more understandable when presented with an example like that of Hester Prynne from Nathanial Hawethorne's _The Scarlet Letter_.
 Hester embodies the aspects of Thoreau's individial --- "living aloof from [society], not meddling with it nor embraced by it," as Hester is seperated from the society by what amounts to banishment.
 At the same time, Hester's actions fit Thoreau's other requirements of "[fulfilling] all dutis of neighbors and fellow men."
 Hester perfectly fits Thoreaus' ideas as an essentially good person --- but she is ahead of her time in a society that's incompatible with Thoreau's ideal "State."

-Thoreaus invisions a state in which a few can "live aloof from it," and Hester certainly does this --- Thoreau's call of "not meddling with it," is evident when Hester interacts with most people.
+Thoreau invisions a state in which a few can "live aloof from it," and Hester certainly does this --- Thoreau's call of "not meddling with it," is evident when Hester interacts with most people.
 She's deferent and doesn't speak with most people; she has no with to directly influence the members of the society.